TRADITIONAL AND SOCIAL MEDIA

-At any time, others may become aware of a library challenge, from word of mouth about a verbal complaint, from a blog by the individual or group who filed the challenge, or from a board agenda posted publicly in the community.
-The concerned individual(s) may use the media to share their viewpoint and attempt to sway public opinion.
+At any time, others may become aware of a library challenge, from word of mouth, social-media posts, online articles or blogs, or a board agenda posted publicly in the community.
+Concerned individuals may use traditional media sources or social-media platforms to share their viewpoints and attempt to sway public opinion.
 Rumors and opinions can escalate a challenge into a media wildfire.

 - Prepare, but don’t overreact.
 If, for example, a local television station runs a “Sex at the Library” story about pornography on the Internet, prepare a statement but don’t release it until you gauge reaction to the story.